freeCodeCamp/guide/src/pages/miscellaneous/how-to-create-a-contact-form-with-css/index.md

 - Message

 A div with class `center` to align the items center.
 An `input` type `submit` to submit the form.
+<br>The `required` attribute in the text fields are checked for value on submission.

 ```html
 <div class="container">